anuragambuja/data-engineering-gcp/BigQuery.md

 - BigQuery is Columnar storage
 - Exabyte scale
 - BQ managed Transfer Service allows to move data into BQ from SaaS services.
 You can schedule loades and automatically scale and access other data sources through various connectors.
+- Datasets are collections of tables that can be divided along business lines or a given analytical domain.
+Each dataset is tied to a Google Cloud project.
+- Identity and Access Management is used to grant permission to perform specific actions in BigQuery.
+This replaces the SQL GRANT and REVOKE statements that are used to manage access permissions in traditional SQL databases.
+- Storage resources are allocated as you consume them and deallocated as you remove data or drop tables.
+Query resources are allocated according to query type and complexity.
+Each query uses some number of slots, which are units of computation that comprise a certain amount of CPU and RAM.
 - Query using
   - Standard SQL
   - legacy SQL